junit-pioneer/junit-pioneer/CONTRIBUTING.md

 We can't fix that in a short file like this, but we want to provide some pointers to get you started.
 If anything that follows in this document isn't clear, [open an issue](https://github.com/junit-pioneer/junit-pioneer/issues/new) and ask us to explain it better.

-First off, like for many open source projects, contributing code changes to JUnit Pioneer should be done via pull requests from a fork.
+* First off, like for many open source projects, contributing code changes to JUnit Pioneer should be done via pull requests from a fork.
 If you are not familiar with this concept, please have a look at the [GitHub help page](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks).
+* `README.md` and `CONTRIBUTING.md` are written in Markdown.
+For information on how to use it, see [GitHub's documentation](https://guides.github.com/features/mastering-markdown/).
+* The [feature documentation](#documentation) is written in AsciiDoctor.
+For information on how to use it, check its [user manual](https://asciidoctor.org/docs/user-manual/) and [writer's guide](https://asciidoctor.org/docs/asciidoc-writers-guide/).

 ## Writing Code